Deploy on Azure AKS

 Step 1 — Create Secrets

-Create the image pull secret and API key secret:
+Create the image pull secret and runtime configuration secret:

 kubectl create secret docker-registry hiya-registry \